TheraPeeps

 Brooke specializes in in-home therapy, and addresses the whole child, including their environment, culture, family, school, routines, and play.
 Using this “whole child” lens, she customizes a program to fit a child’s unique needs within their home, school, and community.

-Brooke has a degree in Occupational Therapy and certifications in: Safe and Sound Protocol (SSP), Sensory Integration and Praxis Test Certification (SIPT), STAR Level 1, DIR/FCD Model CL1 and CL2, Sequential Oral Sensory feeding approach (SOS), and Integrated Listening Systems (iLs).
+Brooke has a degree in Occupational Therapy and certifications in: Sensory Integration and Praxis Test Certification (SIPT), STAR Level 1 and 2, DIR/FCD Model CL1 and CL2, and trainer levels, Sequential Oral Sensory feeding approach (SOS), Safe and Sound Protocol (SSP) and Integrated Listening Systems (iLs).
 Brooke partakes in ongoing mentoring with DIR/Floortime Profectum Foundation therapists and STAR therapists to maintain the most up to date practice in occupational Therapy.

 Testimonials